 Avoid strenuous activity during hot weather.
 Dogs can overheat quickly, so avoiding strenuous exercise during hot weather is essential.

 Summers are the same for humans and dogs except for their ability to release sweat.
-Dogs do not remove work as much as humans, which is one reason they deal with overheating every summer.
+Dogs remove work less than humans, which is one reason they deal with overheating every summer.

 So, to keep your dog cool and safe in the summer, you can follow the following tips: